 In 2015, the case went to trial in front of a three-judge federal court.
-Plaintiffs argued that race was the predominant consideration for drawing both districts, and thus the districts were improper racial gerrymanders — violating the 14th Amendment.
+The plaintiffs argued that race was the predominant consideration for drawing both districts and thus the districts were improper racial gerrymanders — violating the 14th Amendment.
 A few months later, the panel agreed that both districts were unconstitutional and ordered the drawing of new congressional districts.
-The court found that “the legislature assigned race a priority over all other districting factors” and concluded that the legislature “packed” Black voters into these districts despite the fact that this was not necessary for North Carolina to do in order to comply with the Voting Rights Act.
+The court found that “the legislature assigned race a priority over all other districting factors” and concluded that the Legislature “packed” Black voters into these districts despite the fact that this was not necessary for North Carolina to do in order to comply with the VRA.

-North Carolina appealed the decision to the U.S. Supreme Court, which affirmed the district court’s decision and again ordered the legislature to adopt a new map.
-Writing for the majority, Justice Kagan said, “by no means…will we approve a racial gerrymander whose necessity is supported by no evidence and whose raison d’être is a legal mistake.”
+North Carolina appealed the decision to the U.S. Supreme Court, which affirmed the district court’s decision and again ordered the Legislature to adopt a new map.
+Writing for the majority, Justice Elena Kagan said “by no means…will we approve a racial gerrymander whose necessity is supported by no evidence and whose raison d’être is a legal mistake.”

 What’s at stake?

 While Cooper v.
 Harris was a resounding success for fighting racial gerrymandering, the story of North Carolina’s 1st and 12th Congressional Districts continued after the Supreme Court decision.
 After being ordered to redraw the state’s congressional map, Republican legislators adopted and implemented rules that explicitly required the new map to preserve North Carolina’s existing partisan balance of 10 Republican to three Democratic congressional seats.